 The Success Regime plan includes consolidation of the hospital sector and a public consultation has already taken place on some major changes.

-In June 2017 documents leaked to the HSJ revealed discussions between NHS Improvement and NHS England on what certain STP areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
+In June 2017 documents leaked to the HSJ revealed discussions between NHS Improvement and NHS England on additional cost-savings measures that must be considered by 14 over-spending CCG areas.
+These measures are to enable them to remain within a budget known as a 'control total' for 2017/18.
 The target areas include Morecambe Bay CCG, part of the West, North and East Cumbria STP area.
 The measures under discussion include the following: